delegateas/XrmDefinitelyTyped/docs/content/index.md

   * Global and entity-specific option sets
   * The standard [SDK.REST.js][rest] API for querying CRM via [OData][odata].
   * The standard [SDK.MetaData.js][metadata] API for querying the metadata of CRM.
-  * [XrmQuery][xrmquery], which uses generated declaration files to make it possible to perform type-safe queries to CRM.
+  * [XrmQuery][xrmquery] for the Web API and the old REST endpoint.
+XrmQuery makes it possible to perform fully type-safe queries to CRM.

 All this makes it possible to **catch bugs at compile-time** in your IDE (instead of at runtime on the CRM instance), as well as providing  **full intellisense** for the APIs and entities, which greatly enhances the coding experience!